eukvyn/eukvyn/README.md

 - 👋 Hi, I'am Kevin Almeida
-- 👀 I’m interested in Data Science with Python, Front-end and Back-end web with Java
+- 👀 I’m interested in Data Science with Python, and Java
 - 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on projetos of data analysis, and web of Java
+- 💞️ I’m looking to collaborate on projetos of data analysis, and Java
 - 📫 How to reach me janioklalmeida05@gmail.com

   ##